Written Statement of Behaviour Principles

-- It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Headteacher is expected to use discretion in their use.
+- It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Co-Headteachers are expected to use discretion in their use.
 Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account special educational needs and disability and the needs of vulnerable children.
 Support and assessment from external agencies should be available support as necessary for pupils who display continued disruptive behaviour.

 - We believe children should be given opportunities and openly encouraged to support each other in the process of positive reinforcement and personal growth, learning and recognising good behaviour.

 - We expect pupils and parents to cooperate to maintain an orderly climate for learning.

 - The Governors strongly feel that exclusions, particularly those that are permanent, must only be used as the very last resort.

 - The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school’s staff will not be tolerated.
 If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution.